MichaelCurrin/react-quickstart/README.md

 # React Create App Quickstart
-> Skeleton of a React app - based on the React Create App template
+> Template for a minimal React app

 ## About